 - Incorporate the cost of shipping into your profit margins to always factor them in.

 - Offset the cost of shipping by adding a portion of that to the product price and absorb the rest.

 - Think of free shipping just like you would an advertising budget – it takes money to make money.

 - Consider mandating a minimum order amount for customers to get free shipping.

 - Get connected to a discount rate on shipping via providers like Flat Rate Select, which connects you to low-cost and instant shipping discounts via USPS Priority Mail on packages up to 20-pounds.

 A study that was conducted by E-tailing Group found that customers are far more responsive to free shipping being offered than a discount on a product being offered.
 Another related study compared customers being offered a $10 product discount to them being offered $6.95 in free shipping, noting that the offer of free shipping was still more effective.
-See our guide about offering free ecommerce shipping to determine whether or not this makes sense for you.

 Don’t forget that shipping prices and shopping cart abandonment are directly linked.
 Studies have found that the cost of ecommerce shipping is one of the most important factors in getting customers to close the sale.
 Be aware that what you charge for shipping will also factor into your long term sales, and should be a part of your ongoing strategy.

 You can also look into real-time carrier rates from the major shipping providers.
 Some shopping carts offer direct integration with the major carriers, which means that you can stream shipping options and prices for your customers.
 This not only allows you to offer more shipping options, but it also enables your customers to decide which shipping option they want to use.